 - MAKING GRANNY FLATS FAIR FOR ALL.
 New rules clarify the financial implications of granny flats, but a formal agreement is a must.

 APRA updates MySuper heatmap, Super fund underperformers, MTAA Super and Tasplan merger, Consultation to improve business communications.Read more

 Ever wondered why your super fund is set up like it is, or who provides all the services to members?
 We have the simple answers to all your questions.Read more

-In this article you can discover the top 10 performing Growth super funds over 1 year and 10 years to 31 December 2020.
+Discover the top 10 performing Growth super funds over 1 year and 10 years to 30 June 2021.
 Growth funds have 61-80% invested in growth assets.Read more

 INSURANCE THROUGH SUPER